 This recipe makes quite a bit of frosting.
 If you are frosting a 2-layer cake or 2 dozen cupcakes, you should have plenty of frosting.
 With that said, keep in mind that it depends on how thick of a layer of frosting you want.
 Consider making a batch and a half if wanting thick frosting layers, pipe flowers or if baking a lot of cupcakes.

 Then, in the bowl of your stand mixer fitted with the paddle attachment, add the two sticks of softened butter.
 Turn the mixer on medium-speed and cream the butter until smooth and light in color.
+About 2 minutes.

-Next add in the sifted powdered sugar and mix on low speed until all of it is incorporated.
+Next gradually add in the sifted powdered sugar and mix on low speed until all of it is incorporated.

 Then add in the vanilla and then add a tablespoon or two of milk at a time until your frosting is a desired consistency.
 If you need a stiffer frosting, simply add more sifted powdered sugar.
 Likewise, if your frosting is too stiff, continue adding a little more milk.

 This frosting should be soft yet hold it’s shape well.